-Knaresborough Town Council has set its budget for 2021/22 in order to allow for continued development of projects throughout the town working in partnership with other organisations to deliver improvements throughout.
-This budget also reflects the current global pandemic and the Town Council's decision to use some of the 2020/21 budget underspends alongside the 2021/22 budget to create a Covid-19 recovery fund through its grant funding process targeting the charity and voluntary sector in the Town.
+Knaresborough Town Council has set its budget for 2022-23 in order to allow for continued development of projects throughout the town working in partnership with other organisations to deliver improvements throughout.
+This budget also reflects the current global pandemic and the Town Council's decision to use some of the 2021-22 budget underspends alongside the 2022-23 budget to continue to support Covid-19 recovery fund through its grant funding process targeting the charity and voluntary sector in the Town.

-The Council's budget from April 2021 will include the following:
+The council's budget from April 2022 will include the following:

-- £30,000+ available for a Covid-19 recovery grant scheme (available to any local voluntary/charitable organisations that can demonstrate a need and the benefits to the Town and its residents)
+- £20,000 available for a grant scheme (available to any local voluntary/charitable organisations that can demonstrate a need and the benefits to the Town and its residents)

-- £26,000 for Town Development, including current and new projects to improve areas of the town and to help prepare for opportunities presented by devolution
+- £36,000 for town development, including current and new projects to improve areas of the town and to help prepare for opportunities presented by devolution

-- £35,000 for the current seasonal lighting contract, including a contingency for improvement to the new scheme.
+- £35,000 for the current seasonal lighting contract, including a contingency for improvement to the scheme.